Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru_mana/03_oracle_of_darkness.en.md

   </tr>
 </table>

-Instead of memorising the debuff sequence for each group, I recommend just reading off what you're supposed to do next from the next debuff that's expiring.
-Every 5 seconds, *something* happens.
+You can either refer to the macros above that dump the order of events in `/echo` chat, or just read off what you're supposed to do next from the next debuff that's expiring.
+Every 5 seconds, *something* happens (stack in mid if you don't have a debuff that's about to resolve, and your hourglass isn't spinnning).

 <table>
   <tr>